-We would welcome and consider applications for part-time working and also for working shifts during normal working hours (ie: 9-5)
+We would welcome and consider applications for part-time working

 If successful in this post, you will be required as a condition of your employment to satisfactorily complete the new national Care Certificate training and assessment programme within a 12 week period of time.

-Some of these posts are for male applicants only and have been identified as exempt under the Equality Act 2010 due to the nature of personal care/security requirements and to also reflect the workforce plan regarding gender ratios.
+These posts are for male applicants only and have been identified as exempt under the Equality Act 2010 due to the nature of personal care/security requirements and to also reflect the workforce plan regarding gender ratios.